RBS to report profit uplift amid UK share sale hope

-LONDON (Reuters) - Royal Bank of Scotland (RBS.L) reports third quarter results on Friday amid heightened speculation that Britain could begin selling shares in the part-nationalized bank before the next election in 2015.
+LONDON, Nov 2 (Reuters) - Royal Bank of Scotland reports third quarter results on Friday amid heightened speculation that Britain could begin selling shares in the part-nationalised bank before the next election in 2015.

 But compensation pay-outs for mis-sold loan insurance, plus investigations into interest rate rigging and possible breaches of sanctions on Iran still hang over the bank’s recovery.